wallarm/product-documentation/docs/latest/user-guides/settings/integrations/slack.md

 # Slack

+You can set up Wallarm to send notifications to your Slack channel(s).
+If you want to send notifications to several different Slack channels or accounts, create several Slack integrations - one for each account/channel.

-You can set up Wallarm to send notifications to your Slack channel when the following events are triggered:
+Wallarm can send notifications to Slack when the following events are triggered:

 --8<-- "../include/integrations/events-for-integrations.md"